Pain · Regulatory

 No. Every regulated US sector runs the same sort.
 SaaS and cloud face FedRAMP and SOC 2 expectations from US federal and large-enterprise buyers.
 Defense-adjacent IT faces CMMC and DFARS 252.204-7012.
 Hardware faces FCC, NRTL, and UL.
 Chemicals face EPA.
 Industrial automation faces OSHA and UL standards.
 Vehicle systems face NHTSA.
 A German engineering firm presenting only EU-side compliance in any of these sectors reads as not-yet-cleared in the US frame, regardless of vertical.

 It reads for named US frameworks on the page.
 CE without a paired US claim parses as low US-regulatory-readiness.
 FDA 510(k), NRTL listing, FCC Part 15, FedRAMP, CMMC, ITAR or EAR classification, where applicable, parse as readiness signals.
-Gartner projects 90% of B2B purchases will involve AI agents by 2028 and the same parse the human procurement reader runs is now the parse the model runs.
 Footer placement is parsed too.
 EU mark above the fold and US frame absent reads as priority order.

-The EU AI Act enforcement window opened August 2 2026 with fines up to 35 million euro or 7% of global turnover, depending on category.
-US buyers reading the firm's compliance posture now also read for EU AI Act readiness on AI-touching product lines.
-This is one of the rare cases where the EU posture and the US sale are linked: a firm with strong EU AI Act posture and a clear US AI deployment posture reads as serious in both.
+US buyers reading the firm's compliance posture may also read for EU AI Act readiness on AI-touching product lines.
+This is one of the cases where the EU posture and the US sale are linked: a firm with strong EU AI Act posture and a clear US AI deployment posture reads as serious in both.
 A firm with neither posture stated reads as incomplete in both markets.

 A Market Entry Sprint rebuilds the regulatory posture page, the product surfaces, the RFP-response language and the deck inside six to ten weeks.
-A Cross-Border Build covers full multi-channel US presence including regulatory presentation, paid landing, sales enablement and outbound register over three to six months.
+A Cross-Border Build covers full multi-channel US presence including regulatory presentation, paid landing, sales enablement, and outbound register over three to six months.
 A Group Partnership runs ongoing rebuild and run on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed; fit, scope, and sequence are set after the inquiry review.

-Inquiry through the contact form and a discovery conversation.
-Send the current US-facing site, the regulatory or compliance page, the most recent US RFP response, the product spec sheets, and a representative DACH spec sheet for comparison.
+Inquiry through the contact form.
+Share the current US-facing site, the regulatory or compliance page, the most recent US RFP response, the product spec sheets, and a representative DACH spec sheet for comparison.
 Response within one business day.

 What this work does not include.